JanneMattila/some-questions-and-some-answers/q&a/azure_integration_services.md

   - Enabling quick development of new integrations by having good placeholder templates and CI/CD configurations available
     - E.g., Logic Apps template with example connector and deployment pipeline as starter template or placeholder API deployment definition for API Management for quickly adding new API
+- Use design considerations and recommendations from landing zone accelerators

 ## Azure structure